cheimabou/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that prints a string in reverse a function that prints every other character of a string 8- a function that prints the elements of an array
+a function that prints a string in reverse a function that prints every other character of a string 8- a function that prints the elements of an array a function that copies the content of a string ti another